apache/trafficserver/doc/admin-guide/jsonrpc/index.en.rst

 * Response.

-   The response will contain the default :ref:`success_response`  or an :cpp:class:`RpcErrorCode`.
+   The response will contain the default `success_response`  or an :cpp:class:`RPCErrorCode`.

 * Validation